 As the dust settles on the release of the latest version of the OWASP Top 10, our team has been talking about the inclusion of insecure design on the list.
 Specifically, we’ve been thinking about what that means for everyone involved in the delivery of software products.

-If you haven’t yet been involved in a collaborative threat modelling exercise, or you’re pretty sure a paved road is purely for riding your bicycle on, read on as our COO Erica and Principal Developer Advocate Christian break down what insecure design means for practitioners at various levels.
+If you haven’t yet been involved in a collaborative threat modeling exercise, or you’re pretty sure a paved road is purely for riding your bicycle on, read on as our COO Erica and Principal Developer Advocate Christian break down what insecure design means for practitioners at various levels.

 The challenges of measuring a secure design